 Gorilla trekking takes place from Volcanoes National Park headquarters, close to Bisate Lodge.
 Take a magical trek through the dense forest to track the critically endangered mountain gorilla.
 Only eight visitors are allowed per gorilla group each day and visitors are asked to maintain a distance of 7 metres from the gorillas to prevent the transmission of any human diseases.
 Typically, tracking can take from 3 to 8 hours and requires some agility and fitness, however, all fitness levels can be accommodated and no one should feel deterred from missing this once in a lifetime experience.

-Take a trek into the high altitude forests of Volcanoes National Park to see these playful and inquisitive creatures.
-The Golden Monkey is a local subspecies of the widespread Sykes Monkey, also known as the Blue Monkey and is endemic to the area.
+Take a trek into the high altitude forests of Volcanoes National Park to see the playful and inquisitive Golden Monkey.
+The Golden Monkey is a local subspecies of the widespread Sykes Monkey and is endemic to the area.

 Over 40 species of birds have been identified on and around Sabyinyo Silverback Lodge.
 Many of these are endemic to the Albertine Rift Forests and thrive in the sheltered 7 hectares (17 acres) expanse of land surrounding the property.